scalawithcats/scala-with-cats/src/pages/monads/reader.md

 // res2: (Int, Int) = (20,11)
 ```

 Notice that the same input value is passed to both `doubleReader` and `add1Reader`.
-This is the value of the `Reader` monad, which ensures that the same "configuration" (in this case an input number) is passed to each part of the system.
+This is the value of the `Reader` monad, which ensures that the same "configuration"
+(in this case an input number) is passed to each part of the system.

-Of course, `flatMap` has the same sequencing properties that all monads do---we can use the output of the prior step to determine which step to run next.
+Of course, `flatMap` has the same sequencing properties that all monads do.
+We can use the output of the prior step to determine which step to run next.
 For example:

 ```scala
 val sub5Reader: Reader[Int, Int] =